What Are Other Volumes in Container on Mac & How to Delete Them?

 Go to System Preferences > Users & Groups.

-Click on the lock icon and enter passcode of the Mac when prompted.
+Click on the lock icon and enter the passcode of the Mac when prompted.

 Click Add [+] button under Login Options to add a new admin account.